grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 Let's begin with the homeland and background first.
 Our character is from Dismas and grew up among zealots.
 In my setting, the lands surrounding are are known as the "Bishopric of Dismas".
 Recently, a religious mania swept most of the inhabitants away, effectively emptying the entire area.
 Our character was perhaps a child left behind, an orphan of the Mad Bishop's crusade.

-We rolled his career as "boatman", so I'm going to interpret that as they had been taken in by the river people who travel up and down the River Hy, ferrying ore from Skar, and Woald lumber, to Dismas.
+We rolled his career as "boatman", so I'm going to interpret that as they had been taken in by the river folk who travel up and down the River Hy, ferrying ore from Skar, and Woald lumber, to Dismas.
+They probably made their way to Wookbridge after they were orphaned.
+It's a popular stop-over point for river folk.